kml562/BookModel/README.md

 For any further assistance or questions, please don't hesitate to contact the project maintainers.

-Thank you for using Technetium Books Management!
+Thank you for using my Books Management!